IsaccRojas/Parallel-GE/README.md

 ### random_gen.c

-The random matrix generation program has the following syntax:
+This program is to be linked with the C math library.
+It has the following parameter syntax:

 >./random_gen [n] [outputfile]